 Competence in reading is a life-long skill and the key to independent learning.
 Therefore, the teaching of reading is given a high priority by all Burnside school staff.

-We use a variety of methods to teach children to read.
-We teach phonics so that children can tackle new words by blending the sounds.
-In phonics sessions, the 44 main sounds of English are taught.
+In phonics sessions, children are taught the 44 main sounds of English, not just the letters of the alphabet.
 We also teach some whole words as sight words so that each child builds up a sight vocabulary of common words to be used as a start to reading fluently.

-As the children progress with reading they will be offered a wider selection of texts using books for reference and pleasure.
-We have a wide selection of books for children to access once they complete the reading schemes and become confident, free readers.
-All pupils have regular structured access to both our fiction and non-fiction texts.
-Teachers read with all children regularly and have a written record of progress in their reading diary.
+As the children progress with reading they will choose from a wide selection of high quality texts.
+All pupils have regular, structured access to both our fiction and non-fiction texts.
+Teachers listen to children read regularly and have a written record of progress in their reading diary.